-Denver Self Defense Lawyers
+Denver Self Defense Attorneys

 Several methods exist to help defend against allegations of violent crimes such as assault, domestic violence, and battery.
 One of the most common of these is self-defense.
 Often, people charged with crimes had reason to fear for their own safety, which led them to commit the acts with which they have been charged.
-If you’re facing a charge for a crime and believe that you may have grounds for self-defense, get help from our Denver defense attorneys at Varner Faddis Elite Legal, LLC.
+If you’re facing a charge for a crime and believe that you may have grounds for self-defense, get help from our Denver criminal defense attorneys at Varner Faddis Elite Legal, LLC.
 We’re committed to helping you understand your legal options and preparing you for the proceedings that come next.

 - Our law firm is results-oriented, and we pride ourselves on focusing on every client as an individual.
 We give your case the time and dedication it deserves.
 Unlike some other firms, we see you as more than just a case number – you’re a person, and your side of the story matters.